 The Focus of Healthcare Companies

-Customer experience is paramount to business success, especially when dealing with the modern patient in the healthcare sector.
+Customer experience is paramount to business success, especially when dealing with modern patients in the healthcare sector.
 In the past, healthcare services had a less-than-positive reputation for service.

 Customer experience has become a focus of many clinics and healthcare companies.
 Traditionally, healthcare services paid little attention to patient experience trends.
 The focus was less on the individual and more on patient treatment from a clinical perspective or treatment of the illness.